-Associate Lecturer in French (E&S)
+Lecturer in French (E&S)

-Lucie Riou is teaching in both the Department of Modern Languages and the Foreign Language Centre at intermediate and advanced levels.
+Lucie Riou is teaching in both the Department of Modern Languages and Cultures and the Language Centre at intermediate and advanced levels.
 She graduated in Language Teaching Methodology and Linguistics in 2007, and she has been teaching in various European places and contexts.
 She also carried out a PhD programme at the university of Exeter in French linguistics.
 Her research interests lie within the field of sociopragmatics of French, and more specifically politeness norms in France among friends.

 I am interested in the pragmatics of language, that is the language «in use».
 For my MA thesis, I explored the expression of digression in casual English.
 For my PhD, I built on the Politeness theory (Brown & Levinson, 1978, 1987) and the theory of Facework (Goffman, 1967), to explore the expression of disagreement and criticism in conversation between friends in French.
 I examined at how individuals manage to deal with these potentially conflictual speech acts, and avoid conflict through specific verbal mitigation strategies.
 I am also interested in the development of oral language corpora, and I built my own corpora of naturally occurring data for both my research projects.

 One of the major impacts of my research thesis lies in a classroom application of these politeness strategies, i.e. the incorporation of teaching of pragmatic skills.
 In the classroom, I also emphasize on the development of individual learning skills, as well as the use of social media tools as a means to contextualize the classes.

 I also incorporate the principles of the Common European Framework of Reference for Languages in my teaching and assessments design, and am an accredited DELF-DALF assessor.